Shuooang/Winpache/README.md

 # Start for simple a Web Server
 1. Run WinpacheSetup.msi
 2. Run the "Start Winpache Project" app that is 'StartWinpache.exe'
-3. Click the [Start Winpache Pro Server] button, then Winpache Pro app will run.
+3. Click the [Start Winpache Server] button, then Winpache Pro app will run.
-4. In 'Winpache Pro', set the web document location and etc configuration.
+4. In 'Winpache', set the web document location and etc configuration.
 5. Start the server, then a simple web server will run.

 # To setup the main database for Winpache